Coastal and Marine Habitats

 Figure 4.
 Spatial scales of wind energy development hydrodynamic effects (NASEM, 2023)

-Further, emerging technologies like ECOoncrete ECO Mats, the Reef Ball Foundation Layer Cake, and the Witteven + Bos Cod Hotel are being used to promote reef growth, act as shelter for benthic organisms, and/or provide ecosystem support for specific species.
-For more on these specific mitigation innovations see Fish and Invertebrates.
-For more on current and emerging mitigation technologies used in offshore wind farms visit Wind Energy Monitoring and Mitigation Technologies Tool | Tethys (pnnl.gov).
+When interaction with complex habitats (e.g., hard seafloors, boulder fields, or reefs) is unavoidable, turbines and cables may be micro-sited and carefully positioned to avoid direct impacts.
+If the project cannot be rerouted, boulders may be removed and relocated to similar habitat nearby to promote recolonization.
+Further, emerging technologies like ECOncrete ECO Mats, the Reef Ball Foundation Layer Cake, and the Ecocean Biohut® are being used to promote reef growth, act as shelter for benthic organisms, and provide ecosystem support for specific species.
+For more information on habitat mitigation innovations see Fish and Invertebrates.
+To explore current and emerging mitigation technologies used in offshore wind farms, visit the Wind Energy Monitoring and Mitigation Technologies Tool | Tethys (pnnl.gov).

 Download The Full Summary